Hubbris/PeterBot/README.md

 # PeterBot
-The official Discord bot for PeterDesign's community.
+> The official Discord bot for PeterDesign's community.

+> This bot is coming soon!